tock/tock/doc/reference/trd104-syscalls.md

 it in this way:

 > Userspace MAY access the Read Buffer when it is not in
 > use.
-Read makes Read Buffer transition to in use.
+The Read Command makes the Read Buffer transition to in use.
-> Read Done makes Read Buffer transition to not in use.
-Therefore
+> The Read Done Upcall makes the Read Buffer transition to not in use.
-> it is safe for userspace to read Read Buffer when there is not an outstanding
+> Therefore it is safe for userspace to read Read Buffer when there is
-> Read operation.
+> not an outstanding Read operation.

 For a system call API to allow userspace to read allowed buffers in this way, it MUST be documented in a Draft or Final Documentary TRD.